pp2-22B030488/DNMotors-Android-/README.md

 # DNMotors

-DNMotors is a mobile dealership app that allows car dealers to post and manage their vehicle listings.
-Authorized dealers from brands like Toyota, BMW, Audi, and others can log in with a dealer role and access a dealer panel where they can manage their inventory and communicate directly with users.
+DNMotors is a mobile car marketplace where users can explore vehicles offered directly by companies, often at prices lower than the market average.
+The app provides everything you need to browse, compare, and research cars in detail — including 360° views, test drive videos, and full specifications.
+Users can also communicate directly with authorized dealers through chat or calls, making the buying process simple and transparent.
+Dealers from brands like Toyota, BMW, Audi, and more have their own panel to manage listings and respond to customer inquiries.

 ## 🚗 App Features